Dogma

-In the pejorative sense, dogma refers to enforced decisions, such as those of aggressive political interests or authorities.
+In the pejorative sense, the term "dogma" refers to enforced decisions, such as those of aggressive political interests or authorities.
 More generally, it is applied to some strong belief that its adherents are not willing to discuss rationally.
 This attitude is named as a dogmatic one, or dogmatism, and is often used to refer to matters related to religion, though this pejorative sense strays far from the formal sense in which it is applied to religious belief.
 The pejorative sense is not limited to theistic attitudes alone and is often used with respect to political or philosophical dogmas.

 Etymology

 The word dogma was adopted in the 17th century from dogma, derived from the δόγμα from the δοκεῖ.
-The plural is based on the dogmata, though dogmas may be more commonly used in English.
+The English plural dogmata is based on the dogmata, though dogmas may be more commonly used in English.

 In philosophy

 Pyrrhonism

 In Pyrrhonism, "dogma" refers to assent to a proposition about a non-evident matter.
 The main principle of Pyrrhonism is expressed by the word acatalepsia, which connotes the ability to withhold assent from doctrines regarding the truth of things in their own nature; against every statement its contradiction may be advanced with equal justification.
 Consequently, Pyrrhonists withhold assent with regard to non-evident propositions, i.e., dogmas.
 Pyrrhonists argue that dogmatists, such as the Stoics, Epicureans, and Peripatetics, have failed to demonstrate that their doctrines regarding non-evident matters are true.